onlyquake/xonotic-wiki/Community_development.markdown

 The following will have more detail added soon.
 For now, here is an overview

 1. Build interest from active players in clan activity
-2. Establish “Batcave” like servers for pickup matches and training
+2. Establish "Batcave" like servers for pickup matches and training
 3. Utilize the \#xonotic.pickup channel for regular pickup matches
 4. Plan tournaments
 5. Create bootcamp training system for helping newcomers to jump to intermediate skill level quickly